Renfrew Bridge: Renfrew ferry

 The Renfrew ferry initially continued operating after the bridge opened on 9 May 2025; however, the service ceased operation on 31 May, with the operator Clydelink stating that the bridge had reduced passenger numbers to an unsustainable level.

-Closures
+Non routine closures

-On June 23rd 2025 at 10am the bridge was closed after a suspicious item was found at a nearby building site.
-A bomb squad was sent to the scene however it was established the item was not an explosive and the bridge reopened to the public at 12:40.
+On 23 June 2025 at 10:00, the bridge was closed after a suspicious item was found at a nearby building site.
+A bomb squad was sent to the scene, however it was established the item was not an explosive and the bridge reopened to the public at 12:40.

-The Bridge closed on November 7th 2025 after maintenance on the bridge discovered a flaw in its structure.
-The bridge reopened on the 10th of November 2025, with an extended closure due to take place on November 12th 2025 to complete the necessary repairs.
+The Bridge closed on 7 November 2025 after maintenance on the bridge discovered a flaw in its structure.
+The bridge reopened on 10 November, with an extended closure due to take place on 12 November to complete the necessary repairs.